jrnold/qss-tidy/docs/introduction.md

 > The source code is real.
 The objects are realizations of the source code.
 Source for EVERY user modified object is placed in a particular directory or directories, for later editing and retrieval. – from the [ESS manual](https://ess.r-project.org/Manual/ess.html#Philosophies-for-using-ESS_0028S_0029)

-This means that while you should not save the entire workplace it is peferctly find practice to run a script and save or load R objects to files, using  or .
+This means that while you should not save the entire workplace it is perfectly fine practice to run a script and save or load R objects to files, using  or .

 As with reading CSV files, use the [readr](http://readr.tidyverse.org/) package functions.
 In this case,  writes a csv file